jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.006.png)

 A button object in general can be called a *type* of object.
 All the button objects can be considered objects of the same *type*.
 Sometimes the word *object* is used instead of the word *type*.
 For instance, you might speak of *the* button *object*, while you’re talking about the button *type*.
-It’s like by saying ‘panda’ you can refer to an individual panda (object), but also to the panda as a kind of animal (type).

 There could be many types already defined, that you might use one way or another.
 Such as the __Button__ type for instance, which you can use to build a user interface.
 Another type, __Integer__, represents one integer number.
 You might be using those all the time when you program.